 • pomalidomide (Pomalyst)

-• CAR T-cell therapy: In this treatment, T cells are removed from your body and are modified in a laboratory to be able to target cancer cells.
+• CAR T-cell therapy: In this treatment, T cells are removed from your body and modified in a laboratory to be able to target cancer cells.
 They’re then placed back into your body, where they can identify and destroy cancer cells.
 Idecabtagene vicleucel (Abecma) is the type of CAR T-cell therapy used for multiple myeloma.

 Immunomodulators are taken orally.
 CAR T-cell therapy is given by IV.